devkishanu/demo/README.md

-# demo
+# Demo
-This is only for demo
+This is only for demo repository. purpose of this repository is to learn git basics.